-Music (& movement) at group time was always a favorite time for the kidlets and I’ve got to say I loved it just as much.
+Music (& movement) at group time was always a favorite time for the kidlets.
+Truthfull, I’ve got to say I loved it just as much.
 But, as with EVERYTHING associated with early childhood education, there was more than just FUN going on during this time!

-Wondering what we’re singing and doing here? …building a shack that’s breakin’ our back!
+Notice the picture?
+Guess what we’re singing and doing here?
+Building a shack that’s breakin’ our back!
 Listen below!

 Many of our songs were a ‘call and response’ type.
 These are perfect songs to help kiddos develop their listening skills.
 It also helps introduce them to and develop different musical skills such as:

 •understanding and/or feeling the beat

 •experience in varying the tempo and pitch of songs and

 •how to echo back (respond) to what they hear

 Music is a language unto itself, a powerful language, one you’ll definitely want to encourage in your child!
 When children learn to play music their brains develop differently than if they hadn’t had a music education.
 Immersing your child in a music-rich environment enhances their natural decoding of sounds and words, improving their language development.

 Kidlets are actively engaged when making music.
 Learning how to play an instrument for example, they begin to hear and process sounds that they wouldn’t otherwise hear.
 Being attuned and able to distinguish more easily between sounds is a skill that will boost literacy efforts.